lipanski/lipanski.github.io/_posts/2021-02-28-smallest-docker-image-static-website.md

 ![Excellent](/assets/images/excellent.png)

 The **154KB** we're left with correspond to the size of the *BusyBox httpd* static binary and the static files that were copied over, which in my case was just one file containing the text `hello world`.
 Note that the `alpine` step of the multi-stage build is actually quite large in size (*~185MB*), but it can be reused across builds and doesn't get pushed to the registry.
+In order to skip the `alpine` step entirely, I pushed the resulting image to the Docker registry.

-I've turned the image we built here into a base image for all static websites and pushed it to the Docker registry, so that we can skip the `alpine` step entirely.
-You can find it on [Docker Hub](https://hub.docker.com/r/lipanski/docker-static-website):
+You can download it from [Docker Hub](https://hub.docker.com/r/lipanski/docker-static-website) and use it to serve your static websites:

 ```dockerfile
 FROM lipanski/docker-static-website:latest